-Therefore it is anticipated that whilst £350k will be removed from the contract value, the impact on service users is not linear as this saving can be achieved predominantly via changes in approach (as evidenced via changes necessitated due to impact of Covid) and current underspends on delivery, meaning this cut is effectively about contract management and better alignment of need a delivery approach.
+As the current underspend is greater than the proposed cut it is anticipated that whilst \pounds 350k will be removed from the contract value there should be no impact on service users.
+Therefore this cut is effectively about contract management and better alignment of need a delivery approach.

 Through a review of the maternity and early year's pathway we will seek to align and strengthen the support offer for families across the partnership.
-Clearer pathways and easier access to universal services across the board should help to partially mitigate the impact of reduced coverage of the universal Health Visiting service.
+Clearer pathways and easier access to universal services across the board should help to improve the service offer.